OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/extension_plugin.rst

 Building a Plugin that Contains a Python Extension
 ==================================================

-It will often be the case that there is some existing application, written in some language other than Python, that needs to be turned into an openMDAO component.
-This section and the one that follows present some examples illustrating this process.
+Many of you will have an existing application written in some language other than Python, that needs to be turned into an openMDAO component.
+This section and the one that follows present some examples to show you how to do this.
 The process of building a Python extension to some external code is called *wrapping.* There are generally two ways to wrap an
 application: direct wrapping and file wrapping.
-In a direct wrap, data is passed directly into and out of the wrapped function through memory, while in a file wrap an intermediate data file is used.
+In a direct wrap, data is passed directly into and out of the wrapped function through memory, while in a file wrap intermediate data files are used.

 When to direct wrap: